WESTERN MALL

 Sioux Falls, South Dakota

 The Mount Rushmore State's first regional-class, fully-enclosed mall was built on a 40-acre site, located 2.4 miles southwest of downtown Sioux Falls.
 The land parcel had previously contained the Sioux Skyways Airport.
-Development was initiated by the Western Land Corporation, of Minneapolis, who announced plans for the shopping center in December 1966.
+Development was initiated by the Minneapolis-based Western Land Corporation, who announced plans for the shopping center in December 1966.
 Its designers were the Thorsen & Thorshov Associates firm, also of Minneapolis.

 WESTERN MALL had been in various stages of decline since the late 1970s.
 The situation had become critical by the late 1980s.
 Walgreen Drug, Hubbard's Kupboard and Geyerman's pulled up stakes during 1988.
 These store shutterings were followed by those for Wise Buy Foods and Toy-riffic, in February 1989, which left the mall 50-percent vacant.

-Montgomery Ward had shuttered their WESTERN MALL store on July 29, 1981.
-It was followed by an Omaha-based (Gordmans) 1/2 Price Store, which was dedicated in March 1982.
-By August 2001, this had gone dark.
-The abandoned building was demolished and replaced with a 3-level (109,000 square foot), Fargo-based Scheels All Sports Megastore.
+A new mall owner came on the scene in the next decade.
+Bill Hinks, of Sioux Falls, bought the struggling shopping complex in 1996 and began to revitalize and retenant it.
+By August 2001, the 1/2 Price Store had pulled up stakes .
+The abandoned building was demolished and replaced by a 3-level (109,000 square foot), Fargo-based Scheels All Sports Megastore.
 This opened on August 1, 2002.
 In August 2005, the East Wing mallway was closed off.
 South Dakota Furniture Mart expanded into the space.

-The new super-sized store included a shooting gallery, mini-bowling alley various sports simulators (golf, baseball, football and hockey), and 45 foot-high ferris wheel,.
+In the 2010s, Scheels All Sports was planning and executing a major expansion.
+Construction began in September 2012.
+The existing building was doubled in size, to 200,000 square feet, with a south side addition.
+The new store included a shooting gallery, mini-bowling alley various sports simulators (golf, baseball, football and hockey), and 45 foot-high ferris wheel.
 Moreover, lines of sporting goods, outdoor footwear and apparel were greatly expanded.
 Topping off the store's many features were Gramma Gina's Cafe and Starbucks Coffee.
-The 25 million dollar store renovation was completed in May 2014.
+The 25 million dollar mercantile was dedicated in May 2014.

 Sources: